ParallelMaths/parallel/pages/2018summer-3.md

 ***

 And that’s the end of the third Summer Parallelogram.
 Thanks for taking part.
+Don’t forget to get started on the next one when you have a bit of spare time.

 Cheerio,
 Simon.